onesine/react-tailwindcss-select/README.md

 ### onChange
 This callback, if present, is triggered when the select field value is modified.
-This callback takes as parameter the current value(s) selected.
+This callback takes as a parameter the current value(s) selected.
 These values respect the same structure as the elements of the options.
 ```js
 (currentValue) => {
     console.log("currentValue:", currentValue);